 A series of sample waste profiles have been prepared to help business understand what the likely composition of their waste is and what waste streams can be reduced, reused or recycled.
 Waste reduction case studies for business sectors provide ideas for diverting useful materials from going to landfill, saving them money and helping protect the environment.

 EHP has produced free-to-download recycling signage.

-The Waste Reduction and Recycling Act 2011 promotes higher resource recovery and recycling rates and aims to transform the perception of waste from being seen as ‘waste’ to being valued as a ‘resource’.
-A waste can be approved as a resource if the department considers that it has a beneficial use other than disposal.
-Find out more about beneficial use approvals.
+The Waste Reduction and Recycling Act 2011 promotes resource recovery and aims to transform the perception of waste from being seen as ‘waste’ to being valued as a ‘resource’.
+A waste can be approved as a resource under the end of waste (EOW) framework if the department considers that it has a beneficial use and it meets the specified resource quality criteria for specific use under an EOW code or an EOW approval.
+Find out more about the EOW framework.

 Australian Packaging Covenant

 The Australian Packaging Covenant is an agreement between companies in the supply chain and all levels of government to reduce the environmental impacts of consumer packaging.
 This will be achieved by:

 - Designing packaging that is more resource efficient and more recyclable.